Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Background Related Work

 In addition to visualization solutions targeted for knowledge graphs, the research community has looked into how we can leverage KGs to build better visualizations and interfaces.
 Dating back to 2008, Chan et al. presented Vispedia\cite{chan2008vispedia}, an interactive visual exploratory tool that allows users to integrate and visualize data tables from DBpedia\cite{auer2007dbpedia}.
 KG4VIS\cite{li2021kg4vis} recommends visualizations using a knowledge graph constructed from a large corpus of data-visualization pairs.
 KG4VIS can also generate rules from a KG embedding to ``explain'' why the model recommends certain visualizations given the user's data.
-Cashman et al.'s CAVA system\cite{Cashman:2020:CAVA} utilizes KGs to help users interactively augment their existing datasets.
-Specifically, users are able to automatically join new attributes from a KG to improve exploration and analysis tasks, such as improving the accuracy of predictive models.
+Cashman et al.'s CAVA system\cite{Cashman:2020:CAVA} utilizes KGs to help users interactively perform data augmentation on their existing datasets.
+Specifically, users are able to automatically join new attributes from a KG to improve performance on analysis tasks, e.g., improving a model's predictive power.

-While many of the tools discussed in this section are robust to their particular data domain and use case, it is not clear whether current solutions and visualization directions can cover broader practitioner needs.
+While many of the tools discussed in this section are robust to their particular data domain and use case, it is currently unclear whether current solutions and visualization techniques can cover broader KG practitioner needs.
 In the following section, we describe an interview study to investigate these questions.
-In Section~\ref{sec:node-link-diagrams}, we distill the potential benefits and tradeoffs of current KG visualizations.
+In Section~\ref{sec:node-link-diagrams}, we distill the potential benefits and tradeoffs of current KG visualization designs.